CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-07-cloud-platform-release-notes.md

 ###### Billing
 Going forward Managed Services charge is calculated based on the spend of the Provider on which it is enabled unlike the per instance/per hour model.
 Managed Services are charged on a graduated spend.

-Graduated Pricing Tiers:

-$0 - $50k = 45%

-$50k - $250k = 40%

-$250k + = 35%

 Platform Support is not charged for the provider(s) where MSA is enabled.

-To find out more about the updates to Managed Services Anywhere please visit (https://www.ctl.io/cloud-application-manager/managed-services-anywhere/) and (https://www.ctl.io/knowledge-base/cloud-application-manager/faq/)
+Find out more about the updates to Managed Services Anywhere in https://www.ctl.io/cloud-application-manager/managed-services-anywhere/ and [the FAQ](https://www.ctl.io/knowledge-base/cloud-application-manager/faq/)

 ##### Cloud Optimization and Analytics